 It may sound counter-intuitive, but the way to avoid irrelevant demographic-based recommendations is by forgetting the person, and focusing on the products they view, click on, and purchase.
 Within your product metadata — if it’s sufficiently enriched — lies a wellspring of information about your shoppers’ aesthetic preferences and tastes.
 And that information is as up-to-date as their most recent actions both on your site, and their reaction to your communications.

 After all, a 35-year-old woman from Surrey could easily be shopping for her favourite perfume.
-Demographic “wisdom” may suggest showing her your best sellers, or ones with the largest margin, but those recommendations would miss the mark so completely as to be a nuisance if she totally brand loyal find her “usual’ quickly.
+Demographic “wisdom” may suggest showing her your best sellers, or ones with the largest margin.
+Still, those recommendations would miss the mark so completely as to be a nuisance if she were totally brand loyal finds her “usual’ quickly.

 Instead, if your software were to consider the fine details of the items she’s viewing within every session, for example, the material, width, and pattern of the products she’s browsed through, you’re PPS solution would select exactly the most relevant product recommendations to send to her.